mendix/widgets-resources/packages-web/badge-button/README.md

 ## Features

  * Display a badge on a button.
  * Attach an onclick microflow
+ * Attach an onclick nanoflow
  * Set static data when the persisted data is not specified

 ## Dependencies

-Mendix 7.6
+Mendix 7.13.1

 ## Demo project